SafaaHussain/SafaaHussain.github.io/index.md

 What to do: <br>
 - Do not drive through of walk though floods. <br>

-  --> 6 inches of moving water can knock you down!
+  --> 6 inches of moving water can knock you down!  <br>
-- Always move to higher ground, do not stay in your car if flooding should occur.
+- Always move to higher ground, do not stay in your car if flooding should occur. <br>
 - Prepare your home for flood <br>

   --> Disconnect electrical appliances